Howtoimagine/E8-Kaleidescope-AI/README.md

 ## Conclusion

 The Kaleidoscope M25.1 represents an ambitious experiment in applying mathematical physics to artificial intelligence.
-While it doesn't achieve artificial general intelligence or consciousness, it explores interesting approaches to:
+While it doesn't achieve artificial general intelligence or cognition, it explores interesting approaches to:

 - Information organization using exceptional mathematical structures
 - Memory consolidation through physics-inspired processes